munificent/journal/_posts/2014-11-03-bringing-my-web-book-to-print-and-ebook.md

 Worse, eBook readers handle CSS about as well as Netscape Navigator and IE4 did.
 If you lived through the horror show that was web design in the '90s where you had three browsers open all day, you know what I'm talking about.
 Except that now each of those "browsers" is a separate physical device that you have to jump through hoops to get your "site" on.

-Getting an updated `.mobi` file into the Kindle app on my tablet involved some combination of DropBox, an Android file manager, going to the Amazon website to delete the previous version, sending an email to a mysterious dead drop address granted me by Amazon, waiting for the Kindle app to crash a few times, and, on occasion, blood sacrifice.
+Getting an updated `.mobi` file into the Kindle app on my tablet involved some combination of Dropbox, an Android file manager, going to the Amazon website to delete the previous version, sending an email to a mysterious dead drop address granted me by Amazon, waiting for the Kindle app to crash a few times, and, on occasion, blood sacrifice.

 The things I do for love.